SL-Pirate/dart_odbc/README.md

 - Although not tested, this plugin should work on any database that provides an `ODBC Driver`.
 - For a comprehensive list of supported database servers checkout `Drivers` section of the official [unixodbc](https://www.unixodbc.org/) site

+## Support for mobile (`Android` and `iOS`) platforms

+This library is primarily intended for desktop and server-side use.

+There are no technical restrictions in the codebase that explicitly prevent it from running on mobile platforms.
+However, in practice, ODBC drivers are rarely available or supported on Android and iOS, and most database vendors do not provide official ODBC implementations for these environments.

+To avoid confusion and false expectations, the package is not listed as supported on mobile platforms.
+That said, if you are able to obtain a working ODBC driver for Android or iOS, the library should function correctly on those platforms.

+The Web platform is not supported.
+This library depends on dart:ffi and dart:io, which are unavailable in web environments.

 ## 💖 Support the Project